In Mexico, the civil law legal system is applicable.

-The only way to enforce an industrial design registration is through administrative proceedings (infringement action) before the MIIP, which is not a court of law, but a federal administrative office which, among other matters, grants the registrations.
-The MIIP is therefore technically competent to resolve an industrial design infringement case.
+There are two ways to enforce an industrial design registration.
+The first is through administrative proceedings (infringement action) before the MIIP, which is not a court of law but a federal administrative office that, among other matters, grants patents; the second is through a civil action claiming damages from the violation to the industrial design rights.

 The sanctions and remedies are the same as for 7.1 Patents.

-According to Article 11 of the Mexican Federal Copyright Law (MMFCL), copyright is the recognition given by the state to a creator of any of the literary and artistic works specified in the MMFCL and its regulations.
-The MMFCL grants the author exclusive prerogatives and privileges of a personal and economic nature.
-The former constitute moral rights and the latter economic rights.
+According to Article 11 of the Mexican Federal Copyright Law (MFCL), copyright is the recognition given by the state to a creator of any of the literary and artistic works specified in the MFCL and its regulations.
+The MFCL grants the author exclusive prerogatives and privileges of a personal (moral rights) and economic nature (economic rights).

 The author is the individual who has created the literary or artistic work.